flow-typed/flow-typed/CONTRIBUTING.md

 ---

-#### Core definitions
+#### Environment definitions

-The above are instructions on how to submit a library definition against npm packages though the process is similar if contributing core definitions except instead of a package directory you just have an environment package that is the name of the environment without the need of versions.
+The above are instructions on how to submit a library definition against npm packages though the process is similar if contributing environment definitions.
+Except instead of a package directory you just have an environment package that is the name of the environment without the need of versions.

 ## Libdef best practices